microsoft/FluidFramework/packages/test/test-utils/README.md

     const id = "fluid-test://localhost/sharedStringTest";
     const container = await initializeLocalContainer(id, loader, codeDetails);
     ```
-    >We used the same `IFludCodeDetails` that was used to create the `Loader` in step 3.
+    > We used the same `IFludCodeDetails` that was used to create the `Loader` in step 3.

-5. Create a `Component` and get the `SharedString`:
+5. Create a `fluid object (TestFluidComponent)` and get the `SharedString`:
     ```typescript
-    const response = await container.request({ url: "default" }); // "default" represent the default component. const component = response.value as ITestFluidComponent;
+    const response = await container.request({ url: "default" }); // "default" represent the default fluid object. const fluidObject = response.value as ITestFluidComponent;
-    const sharedString = await component.getSharedObject<SharedString>("sharedString");
+    const sharedString = await fluidObject.getSharedObject<SharedString>("sharedString");
     ```
-    >The `ITestFluidComponent` would have already created a `SharedString` based off the parameters we provided when creating the `TestFluidComponentFactory` in step 2.
+    > The `ITestFluidComponent` would have already created a `SharedString` based off the parameters we provided when creating the `TestFluidComponentFactory` in step 2.

-6. To truly test collaboration, create a second `Loader`, `Container`, `Component` and `DDS` which will serve as a remote client:
+6. To truly test collaboration, create a second `Loader`, `Container`, `fluid object` and `DDS` which will serve as a remote client:
     ```typescript
     const loader2: ILoader = createLocalLoader([[codeDetails, entryPoint]], deltaConnectionServer);
     const container2 = await initializeLocalContainer(id, loader2, codeDetails);
     const response2 = await container2.request({ url: "default" });
-    const component2 = response2.value as ITestFluidComponent;
+    const fluidObject2 = response2.value as ITestFluidComponent;
-    const sharedString2 = await component2.getSharedObject<SharedString>("sharedString");
+    const sharedString2 = await fluidObject2.getSharedObject<SharedString>("sharedString");
     ```
-    >It is important to use the same `ILocalDeltaConnectionServer` to create the `Loader` and the same `id` to create / initialize the `Container`.
+    > It is important to use the same `ILocalDeltaConnectionServer` to create the `Loader` and the same `id` to create / initialize the `Container`.
 This will make sure that we load the `Container` that was created earlier and do not create a new one.

 These steps are demonstrated in the image below: